 The second zone is usually a managed forest or a mixed forest shrub land.
 Zone 2 is usually planted with native shrubs and small trees like American holly, inkberry, persimmon, and gray dogwood.
 Tree roots in this zone can slow down water flow from human land use.
 This improves the flow of water back to groundwater sources, instead of into the stream.
 The trees also use many of the nutrients that are running off agricultural land.
 This reduces the amount of nutrients that get to the stream.

 Zone 3 is furthest away from the water source, right next to the human use (besides agricultural land, it could be an urban area, parking lot, or even an industrial site.)
 Zone 3 is planted with grassland or a mix of grassland and wild flowers.
 If you’re in a residential or urban area, this area can even be a garden.
 Zone 3 also contributes to slowing down nutrient runoff and trapping sediment.
-This zone can attract many beautiful species of birds, butterflies, and moths on to your landscape.
+This zone can attract many beautiful species of birds, as well as pollinators like bees, butterflies, and moths to your landscape.

 There are many technical aspects to the design of a riparian buffer zone which depends on what the aquatic ecosystem needs.
 A few examples of these technical details include determining:

 - the width of the buffer strip;

 - what the land use is adjacent to your property;

 - creation of corridors to connect habitat for wildlife.

 There are many programs to help both farmers and residential landowners design a riparian buffer project.
 Given the range of benefits a riparian buffer can provide, I think it’s probably pretty easy to find a riparian buffer project near you!

 Read about another environmental way to grow crops called Alley Cropping.